Tiffany-Bergett/Data_Analytic_Projects/Beats by Dre/README.md

 ### Description:

 This project is a comprehensive business intelligence analysis demonstrating skills in the full data analysis lifecycle, from foundational research and data preparation to advanced analysis and final recommendations.
-The deliverables include a strategic presentation and an AI-driven dashboard.
+The deliverables include a strategic AI Slide-Deck presentation and an AI-driven dashboard.

 ### Process:

 1. **Foundational Research:** Developed an "Ideal Consumer List" and a "Customer Journey Map" using the AIDA framework.
-2. **Data Acquisition & Cleaning:** Used Python to scrape and import a dataset of over 4,900 Amazon reviews.
+2. **Data Acquisition & Cleaning:** Used Python to scrape and import a dataset of over 5,000 Survey Responses and Amazon reviews.
 Applied Pandas to clean and prepare the data for analysis.
-3. **Exploratory Data Analysis (EDA):** Performed a detailed EDA to explore data distributions and relationships between variables, including creating a correlation matrix and word clouds.
+3. **Exploratory Data Analysis (EDA):** Performed a detailed EDA to explore data distributions and relationships between variables, including creating a correlation matrix and word clouds using Python libraries like Pandas and NumPy.
-4. **Advanced Analysis:** Conducted a sentiment analysis on customer reviews using the TextBlob library.
+4. **Advanced Analysis:** Conducted a sentiment analysis on customer reviews using the TextBlob, nltk, wordcloud, and Gemini API libraries.
-5. **Final Deliverables:** Created a strategic presentation and an AI-driven dashboard to present key findings and actionable recommendations to stakeholders.
+5. **Final Deliverables:** Created a strategic presentation for a Gamma AI slide deck and a Claude AI-driven dashboard to present key findings and actionable recommendations to stakeholders.

 ### Data:
 Amazon reviews for portable speakers from top competitors: